-Summary: The guide explains how to use Setup /m:RecoverServer switch in Exchange Server 2010, 2013, 2016, and 2019 to restore a failed Exchange server.
-Also, it outlines steps to mount and restore the mailbox database from failed Exchange server to a new server without data loss.
+Summary: The guide explains how to use Setup /m:RecoverServer switch to recover Exchange Server 2007, 2010, 2013, 2016.
+Also, it outlines steps to mount and restore the mailbox database from failed or dead Exchange server to a new server without data loss.

 What is Setup /m:RecoveryServer Switch?

-To use Setup /m:RecoverServer for Exchange server recovery, you need to create a new server with the same hardware and software configuration as the existing one.
+To use Setup /m:RecoverServer for recovering Exchange server, you need to create a new server with the same hardware and software configuration as the existing one.
 In short, the new server should be an exact replica of the old Exchange server.

 Get a server chassis and build a new Windows server instance with the same service pack and naming convention